karianna/YCSB/CONTRIBUTING.md

 * Upper camel case classes and method names.
 * Line length.

 CheckStyle will run for pull requests or if you create a package locally so if you just compile and push a commit, you may be surprised when the build fails with a style issue.
-Just execute ``mvn checkstyle:checkstyle `` before you open a PR and you should avoid any suprises.
+Just execute ``mvn checkstyle:checkstyle `` before you open a PR and you should avoid any surprises.

 ## Platforms

-Since most data bases aim to support multiple platforms, YCSB aims to run on as many as possible as well.
+Since most databases aim to support multiple platforms, YCSB aims to run on as many as possible as well.
 Besides **Linux** and **macOS**, YCSB must compile and run for **Windows**.
 While not all DBs will run under every platform, the YCSB tool itself must be able to execute on all of these systems and hopefully be able to communicate with remote data stores.

-Additionally, YCSB is targeting Java 7 (1.7.0) as its build version as some users are glacially slow moving to Java 8.
-So please avoid those Lambdas and Streams for now.
+Additionally, YCSB is targeting Java 8 (1.8.0) as its build version.

 ## Pull Requests